gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ## Focus View

-The Focus View has been upgraded with a fresh look and includes a few new features to help you navigate pull requests and issues.
+The Focus View has been improved with a new unified experience and includes a few new features to help you navigate pull requests and issues.

 <img src="/wp-content/uploads/gl-focus-changes-14-2.png" class="img-responsive center img-bordered">

-There are now tabs for pull requests, issues, and the new 'All' tab which combines the two for users who wish to see all their work items in a single list.
-Clicking on a branch name will show the branch on the Commit Graph.
+Pull Requests and Issues have now been combined into a single view with tabs to quickly toggle between showing all items, pull requests, or issues only.

+You can also click on a branch name to show the branch on the Commit Graph, and if you don't already have a remote configured for that branch you'll be guided to add it.

 <img src="/wp-content/uploads/gl-focus-search-14-2.png" class="img-responsive center img-bordered">